Why do you believe that there will be a literal millennial period, of 1,000 years, after Jesus returns?

 I realize that Preterists believe that the majority of events in Revelation already have taken place.
 Some have a compelling need to explain—with familiar, tangible, historical events—many of the events about which John (and Daniel and others) wrote.
 Others simply cannot believe that God would provide John with such amazing visions of the distant future.

 For the most part, I absolutely disagree with the Preterist view, especially its attempt to "explain" much of what is contained within the books of Revelation and Daniel by citing past events.
-I am convinced that everything after Chapter 3 in Revelation is yet future (except for Revelation 12:1-5, which seems to have a "timeless" application).
-Even the messages Jesus gave to the churches, in Chapters 2 and 3, I believe, apply not only to the churches in John's time but also to the churches at the end of the age, during the latter part of the 70th Week, when persecution of believers will abound (having escalated precipitously at the midpoint of that seven-year period).
+I am convinced that everything after Chapter 3 in Revelation will take place at the end of the age and beyond.
+Even the messages Jesus gave to the churches in Chapters 2 and 3, I believe, apply not only to the churches in John's time but also to the churches at the end of the age, during the latter part of the 70th Week, when persecution of believers will abound (having escalated precipitously at the midpoint of that seven-year period).
 (See repentance, endurance, and overcoming.)

 There are six listings of "thousand years" in Revelation 20:2-7.
-That emphasizes the idea, to me, that Jesus will be here to rule and reign on this earth, literally, for 1,000 years.
+That emphasizes the idea, to me, that Jesus will be here to reign on this earth, literally, for 1,000 years.
 Amillennialists must insist that the "thousand years" are figurative or symbolic.
 I personally do not accept this idea.
 Following the thousand years will be the judgment of the unsaved from all the ages (20:11-15), after which this present universe (heavens and earth) will pass out of existence.
-Then a brand new, pristine Creation will come into existence (2 Peter 3:13; Revelation 21:1)
+Then a brand new, pristine Creation will come into existence (2 Peter 3:13; Revelation 21:1).
+(See old and new Creations.)

 The Millennium will be a time when Jesus and glorified believers will "rule with an iron scepter" (Revelation 2:27, 12:5, 19:15), which I believe has not happened before in history, either figuratively or literally.
 That will not happen until Jesus returns.
 It will be a time when the inhabitants of the earth are shown how world conditions could have been, had humanity obeyed God and His laws throughout history.